Eragon-Brisingr/ImGui_WS/README.md

 }
 ```

-### Add extra world info to draw
+### Add extra world information drawing

-Inherit UImGuiWorldDebuggerViewportPanel and override the following virtual functions
+Inherit UImGuiWorldDebuggerViewportPanel and rewrite the following virtual functions

-* DrawDebugInfoUnderActors draws additional debug info under Actors
+* DrawDebugInfoUnderActors draws extra debugging information on the lower layer of Actors
-* DrawDebugInfoUpperActors draws additional debug information on top of Actors
+* DrawDebugInfoUpperActors draws extra debugging information on the upper layer of Actors

-It is recommended to add a **switch** to each world debugging information to avoid displaying too many elements in the debugging world at the same time
+It is recommended to add a **switch** to debug information for each world to avoid displaying too many elements in the debugging world at the same time

 ``` cpp
 // declare switch